Venkyyy98/Pneumonia-Detection-Project/README.md

-# Pneumonia Detection: A Custom CNN and MobileNet Ensemble Approach
+Project Name: Pneumonia Detection: A Custom CNN and MobileNet Ensemble Approach
-A hybrid machine learning model for pneumonia detection using CNN and MobileNet.
+Description: This project implements a deep learning-based pneumonia detection system using a hybrid CNN-MobileNet ensemble model trained on chest X-ray images.
+Objective: To enhance the accuracy of pneumonia detection by leveraging ensemble modeling and data augmentation techniques.